 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests OR non-financial interests, OR personal relationships that could have appeared to influence the work reported in this paper.

 References

 Akanbi, W. B., Togun, O. A., Akinfasoye, J. O., & Baiyewu, R. A. (2002).
 Effects of variety and mixed nitrogen fertilizers on nutrient uptake and yield in brinjal.
 In Proceedings of the 16th Annual Conference of the Horticultural Society of Nigeria (HORTSON), pp. 145-150.